 Career Outlook for Licensed Vocational Nurses

-From the year 2008 through the year 2018, the number of job positions found for licensed practical nurses is expected to increase by at least 20 percent; this high rate of growth will translate into more than 155,000 job openings.
-Many of these new positions are believed to be made available due to the ever-increasing health needs of the aging population.
+According to the BLS, the number of job positions for licensed practical nurses is increasing annually at about 9 percent.
+This high rate of growth translates to about 60,000 jobs openings per year from 2020 to 2030.
+Many of these new positions are due to the ever-increasing health needs of the aging population.

 Salary Level of Licensed Vocational Nurses

-During the year 2010, the average salary of a licensed vocational nurse who graduated from a top LVN program was more than $41,000 a year.
-With several years of experience, this type of nurse can expect to make upwards of $50,000 a year.
+During the year 2021, the average salary of a licensed vocational nurse who graduated from a top LVN program was more than $48,000 a year.
+Then, with several years of experience, a practical nurse can expect to make upwards of $60,000 a year.

 Obtaining Licensure as a Licensed Vocational Nurse

-It is important to note that after completing a top LVN program, a graduate is not entirely ready to enter into the workforce as an LVN.
-Instead, he or she must also pass an exam, with this exam most commonly being referred to as the National Council Licensure Examination for Practical Nurses.
-The exact way to go about obtaining licensure is determined by the state in which a person wants to perform his or her services; however, no matter the state, continuing education is required to maintain licensure.
+It is important to note that after completing a top LVN program, a graduate is not entirely ready to enter the workforce as an LVN.
+First, they must pass an exam, with this exam called the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
+Each state has specific licensing criteria for practical nurses and also registered nurses.
+However, nurses must have regular continuing education in every state.

 Future Career Paths

 Many people that take part in a top LVN program choose to continue their education and earn a Bachelor of Science in Nursing.
-Some even choose to pursue a Master of Science in Nursing.
-With either type of degree, a person is sure to notice an increase in employment opportunities, with many of them leading to a significant increase in pay.
+Additionally, some even choose to pursue a Master of Science in Nursing.
+With either type of degree, a person is sure to notice an increase in employment opportunities.
+Furthermore, many of these jobs also lead to a significant increase in pay.

 Choosing a Top LVN Program

-When choosing an LVN program, it is of the utmost importance to choose one that is accredited as well as state-approved.
-In both California and Texas, there are boards of nursing that make available a list of accredited programs that can be viewed online.
+When choosing an LVN program, it is important to choose one that has accreditation and state approval.
+In both California and Texas, the boards of nursing publish lists of accredited programs you can view online.
 It is through top LVN programs that students receive all of the necessary education that it takes to successfully pass the National Council Licensure Examination for Practical Nurses.
-To make sure a top LVN program is chosen, it is wise to ask for a school’s passing rate of the licensure exam.
-Programs with low passing rates should be avoided.
+So, to ensure you choose a top LVN or LPN program, ask for a school’s passing rate for the licensure exam.
+Moreover, applicants should avoid programs with low passing rates.

 Furthermore, students often find it advantageous to attend a program that allows for educational mobility to take place.
 Such a program will be one that counts the completed LVN coursework towards the earning of a higher-level degree.
 By attending this type of program, students will find it much simpler to pursue an associate’s or bachelor’s degree down the road if they desire to.